avintas/ohp/BLOB-INTEGRATION.md

-# Vercel Blob Integration
+# Vercel Blob Integration for Display

-This document describes the Vercel Blob integration infrastructure set up in this project.
+This document describes the Vercel Blob integration infrastructure set up in this project for displaying content.

 ## Overview

-The Blob integration provides infrastructure for interacting with Vercel Blob storage without implementing file upload or content management features.
+The Blob integration provides infrastructure for displaying content from Vercel Blob storage.
 This setup allows you to:

-- Get information about existing blobs
+- Get information about existing blobs for display
-- List blobs in a store
+- List blobs in a store to show available content
-- Delete blobs
-- Check if blobs exist
+- Check if blobs exist before displaying them
-- Validate blob URLs and file types
+- Validate blob URLs and file types for display

 ## Files Structure

 ```
 src/
 ├── lib/
-│   ├── blob.ts              # Core Blob utility functions
+│   ├── blob.ts              # Core Blob utility functions for display
 │   ├── blob-config.ts       # Configuration and validation
 │   ├── hooks/
-│   │   └── useBlob.ts      # React hook for Blob operations
+│   │   └── useBlob.ts      # React hook for Blob display operations
 │   └── types/
-│       └── blob.ts          # TypeScript type definitions
+│       └── blob.ts          # TypeScript type definitions for display
 └── app/
     └── api/
         └── blob/
-            └── route.ts     # API routes for Blob operations
+            └── route.ts     # API routes for Blob display operations
 ```

 ## Environment Variables